DataSQRL/datasqrl-examples/logistics-shipping-geodata/README.md

 ## Exploring the Pipeline

-Now that you've successfully compiled and started the pipeline, let’s explore its capabilities.
+Now that you've successfully compiled and started the pipeline, let's explore its capabilities.

 ### Understanding the Input Data